Cosplay Expo Rules

-This is Ohayocon’s formal cosplay contest for Craftsmanship and Performance that is held over the first two days of the convention.
-There are SIX (6) separate cosplay competition categories: Expo-Craftsmanship, Expo-Performance, Lindsay Look Alike, Original Design, Universal Cosplay, and Hallway.
+The Ohayocon formal cosplay contest for Craftsmanship and Performance is held over the first two days of the convention.
+There are THREE (3) separate cosplay competition categories: Expo-Craftsmanship, Lindsay Mascot, and Expo-Performance.

-Before registering for any category, please take some time to review the Cosplay Rules and the following documentation.
+Before registering for any category, please take some time to review the Weapon & Costume Policy and the following documentation.

 There is only ONE (1) entry per participant for Craftsmanship and Performance competitions.
-However, a participant can compete in BOTH Craftsmanship and Performance provided that their entry falls within both competition’s guideline.
+However, a participant can compete in BOTH Craftsmanship and Performance.

 Maximum number of members to a single group is SIX (6) people.
 If a group has more than 6 members, they may petition a Cosplay Coordinator to allow the group to compete.

-At least 60% of the costume/fashion entry in any category of the Craftsmanship competition should be handcrafted by the participant.
+At least 60% of an entry’s costume in the Craftsmanship competition must be handcrafted by the participant.
 Modifications to purchased/commissioned costumes will not constitute an original work and do not qualify for the Craftsmanship competition.

 No commissioned, purchased, or rented costumes.
-Costumes from a costume shop, designer direct, eBay, Yahoo Auctions, Cosplay, or any other store-bought costumes are prohibited and will negate participant’s eligibility (or group’s eligibility, even if only one participant in the group has a disqualified costume) in Craftsmanship.
+Costumes from a costume shop, designer direct, eBay, Yahoo Auctions, CosPay, or any other store-bought costumes are prohibited and will negate participant’s eligibility (or group’s eligibility, even if only one participant in the group has a disqualified costume) to compete in the Craftsmanship competition.

 - Exception 1 – The costume’s creator is present (the creator wins, not the model).
 However the creator must be the owner of the costume, not the model.